RasaHQ/rasa/docs/user-guide/building-assistants.rst

      - utter_direct_to_step2

-Here we can see the user has completed a few chitchat tasks first, and then ultimately asks how they can get started with Rasa X. The EmbeddingPolicy correctly predicts that Rasa X should be explained to the user, and then also takes them down the getting started path, without asking all the qualifying questions first.
+Here we can see the user has completed a few chitchat tasks first, and then ultimately asks how they can get started with Rasa X. The TEDPolicy correctly predicts that Rasa X should be explained to the user, and then also takes them down the getting started path, without asking all the qualifying questions first.